- Exam Type:None

-The Mathematics Olympiad is organized by NBHM (National Board for Higher Mathematics) and is currently run in association with the Homi Bhabha Centre for Science Education, Mumbai.
-NBHM then selects and trains the Indian team for participation in the International Mathematical Olympiad every year.
+The Mathematics Olympiad is an activity conducted at national level to support mathematical talent among high school students in India.
+The activity is organized by NBHM (National Board for Higher Mathematics) and is currently run in association with the Homi Bhabha Centre for Science Education, Mumbai.
+NBHM conducts Mths Olympiad every year to select and trains the Indian team for participation in the International Mathematical Olympiad every year.
 While NBHM coordinates this Maths Olympiad at the national level, regional bodies (mostly voluntary) play an important role at different stages.

-The Indian National Mathematical Olympiad (INMO) examination is conducted in February every year for students of all classes.
-It is a 4-hour written test that is set centrally and is common throughout the country.
-It comprises 6 problems to be solved in the areas of algebra, geometry, number theory and combinatorics.
-30 students qualifying the exam receive a certificate of merit and are given a month’s mathematics training.
-Then 6 top students selected on the basis of 5 selection tests get to represent India in the International Mathematical Olympiad.
+The Indian National Mathematical Olympiad (INMO) examination 2017-18 will be conducted in February for students of all classes.
+It will be a 4-hour written test that is set centrally and is common throughout the country.
+It will comprise 6 problems to be solved in the areas of algebra, geometry, number theory and combinatorics.
+The 30 students qualifying the exam will receive a certificate of merit and will be given a month’s mathematics training.
+Then 6 top students selected on the basis of 5 selection tests will get to represent India in the International Mathematical Olympiad.